maathilde-k/dedekind/README.md

     - `dReal.zero` if either of them is zero.
 This case by case definition makes proving certain theorems quite difficult, specifically those involving three separate Dedekind cuts.

 In `CommRing.lean` we begin to prove that Dedekind cuts form a commutative ring.
 We successfully prove `zero_mul` and `mul_zero`, `mul_one`, `one_mul`, and `mul_com`, each time by proving these properties for the positive cuts before generalizing.

-The issues arise when we try to prove properties involving at least three Dedekind cuts.
-The definition of multiplication by cases means that proving something on three cuts means at least 27 cases (more in the case of distributivity).
+The issues arise when we try to prove properties involving three Dedekind cuts.
+The definition of multiplication by cases means that proving something on three cuts means processing at least 27 cases (more in the case of distributivity).
 This also means that multiple lemma variants about positive multiplication must also be proven (at least three per property).
+For instance, in the case where `a`.`b`.`c` are three positive dedekind cuts, left distributivity reduces to `a.posmul (b.add c) = (a.posmul b).add (a.posmul c)`.
+However, if `b` is negative and `b.add c` is positive, left distributivity reduces to `a.posmul (b.add c) = (a.posmul b.neg).neg.add (a.posmul c)`, which cannot be reduced to the previous case.